mackenziekbrooks/dci102-f18-humanities-data/schedule.md

 **Read for Tuesday:**
 * Take a look at the [Intro to Text Analysis workbook](https://bmw9t.gitbooks.io/introduction-to-text-analysis/content/) by Prof. Brandon Walsh
-* [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet) (concentrate on the first
+* [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet) (concentrate on the first couple sections)

 ### Tuesday, 9/20/16